 Project Management Software is used by numerous organisations across the globe to seamlessly plan and track their projects and programs.
 Requirements differ from one organisation to the next, so project managers need to be smart when choosing and implementing a project management software system.
 Surprisingly, industry research has noted that up to 3 out of every 4 software packages launched in organisations fail i.e. the anticipated benefits are not fully realized.
 Although there could be several reasons behind this statistic it tends to mostly come down to how the software package is implemented.

 Below are a few simple tips to keep in mind when introducing a new software system into an organisation.
 These will help ensure that your Project Management Software Implementation is successful.

-5. Training and on-going support – Full software training for every user is essential.
-Many implementations fail at this stage due to lack of or inadequate training.
-Once training has been given, the organisation should provide some on-going support via an expert.
+– Full software training for every user is essential.
+Many implementations fail at this stage due to a lack of or inadequate training.
+Once training has been given, the organisation should provide some ongoing support via an expert.

-- Keep a list of any important actions that has taken place for future reference.
+- Keep a list of any important actions that have taken place for future reference.

 - The entire implementation team should make an effort to meet at least once during the day for a quick briefing.

-- Arrange follow up meetings that involves everyone and discuss any issues that may be affecting the roll out and the future success of the PM software.
+- Arrange follow up meetings that involve everyone and discuss any issues that may be affecting the rollout and the future success of the PM software.

 The success of the project management software implementation process depends heavily on how effective the implementation team are in terms of investigation, communication and support.
 Any implementation, big or small, requires a certain level of cultural change in the organisation and will bring some challenges to the table.
 However, having a solid process in place will help make the transition as smooth as possible.
 Learn more about the process in this free guide “Implementing A PPM: Best Practices for Mitigating the Myriad Risks.